randoruf/CSSR-Matlab/README.md

 To install, download or clone from Github.
 Move all extracted files to a folder and add this folder to **Matlab path** (either by `addpath` function or `Set Path` button).

-Once all files are ready, [link C++ compiler with Matlab](https://au.mathworks.com/help/matlab/matlab_external/choose-c-or-c-compilers.html) and run `makeCSSR.m` to compiles *mex* binaries for the first time.
+Once all files are ready, [link C++ compiler with Matlab](https://au.mathworks.com/help/matlab/matlab_external/choose-c-or-c-compilers.html) and run `makeCSSR.m` to compiles *mex* binaries at the first time.

 The recommended C++ compilers on different environments,